Gnee-bit/myhealthyplate-app/systemArchitecture.md

 ## Overview

-This document outlines the technical architecture for MyHealthyPlate, a mobile application that helps Nigerians make personalized healthy food choices.
+This document outlines the technical architecture for Eatfit, a mobile application that helps Nigerians make personalized healthy food choices.

 ---